LuckyRads/Linux-Configuration/README.md

 ## No discrimination

-In case you're using Windows 10, there's also a <a href="https://github.com/LuckyRads/Windows-Configuration">Windows Configuration repository</a> for my perfonal Windows 10 configuration.
+In case you're using Windows, there's also my personal <a href="https://github.com/LuckyRads/Windows-Configuration">Windows Configuration repository</a>.
 It does not contain any installation scripts, though.